Calorie & macro calculator

 How accurate are calorie calculators?

-They are educated estimates, not precise measurements — real metabolism varies from person to person.
+They are educated estimates, not precise measurements, and real metabolism varies from person to person.
 Treat the number as a starting point: follow it for 2–3 weeks, watch how your energy, hunger, and weight respond, and adjust from there.
 Real-world results beat any formula.

 Do I have to count calories forever?